stevenleung2018/box_office_predictions/README.md

 -   authors: Steven Leung, Sam Quist, Brandon Lam, Ruben De la Garza Macias

-Data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.
+Data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia .

 ## Introduction